 Asian Riverine Forest

-Out of the jungles of the Indo-Malayan region, the tram meanders into the riverine rainforests of Southeast Asia.
+Out of Equatorial Africa, the tram meanders into the riverine rainforests of Southeast Asia.

 Major highlights along this route are the encounters with the free-roaming Malayan tapirs and, of course, the all-time favourite Asian elephants.